 An easier option is to catch a plane from Santiago to Calama Airport and then drive from there to San Pedro de Atacama.
 Most hotels in San Pedro de Atacama can arrange an airport transport from Calama for you.
 Make sure to request this when booking your room!

 For the easiest way to get there, you could opt to take a tour like this one.

 WHERE TO STAY IN THE ATACAMA DESERT

-Most tourists in this region stay in San Pedro de Atacama, as it has many options to suit all types of travelers, from budget hostels to luxury hotels.
+Most tourists in this region stay in the small town of San Pedro de Atacama, as it has many options to suit all types of travelers, from budget hostels to luxury hotels.